 MAKING IT WORK | GETTING A START-UP OFF THE GROUND

-Making It Work – Getting a Start-up Off the Ground: This talk covers the key issues new organizations need to cover to successfully launch a new company.
-How to find a viable market, develop a money making product, obtain financing and then consistently repeat this to grow the company and expand market share are what’s covered.
+This talk covers the key issues new organizations need to cover to successfully launch a new company.
+How to find a viable market, develop a money-making product, obtain financing and then consistently repeat this to grow the company and expand market share are the key topics covered.

-Financing: In today’s difficult financial markets, how you will access capital to start or expand your business is a critical issue.
-Knowing what type of financing makes the most sense, what the sources are, how to approach those investors and what type of expectations they have is critical to success, and need to be well understood before fund raising.
+In today’s difficult financial markets, how to access capital to start or expand your business is a critical issue.
+Knowing what type of financing makes the most sense, what the sources are, how to approach those investors and what type of expectations they have is critical to success, and need to be well understood before fundraising.

-Sales and Marketing and the Closed Loop Approach: In most organizations, sales and marketing is the least understood and tracked function.
-This is despite it frequently being the largest investment a company makes in a new product or service.
-This talk focuses on how to develop and track sales and marketing efforts using a closed loop strategy.
+In most organizations, sales and marketing is the least understood and tracked function.
+This is despite the fact that it is frequently the largest investment a company makes in a new product or service.
+This talk focuses on how to develop and track sales and marketing efforts using a closed-loop strategy.

-Legal Aspects of Start-Ups: Getting a business off the ground requires addressing a myriad of legal issues around starting, growing, financing and harvesting your business.
-This presentation is a business person’s guide to these issues and how to work with the right legal sources to address them.
+Getting a business off the ground requires addressing a myriad of legal issues around starting, growing, financing and harvesting your business.
+This presentation is a businessperson’s guide to these issues and working with the right legal sources to address them.

-Corporate Topics: These presentations are specific to a company’s meeting theme, have the feel of a Keynote Presentation covered above, but are to an audience with similar backgrounds.
+These presentations are specific to a company’s meeting theme, have the feel of a keynote presentation, but are tailored to an audience with similar backgrounds.
 Typically these presentations are developed after interviewing the company’s management team and developing a presentation to meet the corporation’s or meeting’s goals.

-Executive Education: These sessions are custom developed for a company based on skill sets it wants to educate its management team on.
+These sessions are custom developed for a company based on skill sets on which it would like to educate its management team.
 Materials are developed with the company, and the presentations and workbooks are licensed to them.
 The course can then be delivered to the target audience, or to trainers within the organization.